treyz1999-lgtm/CardGamePlus/docs/database.md

 The database follows a normalized relational design.

-Each table stores a single type of persistent entity while relationships between entities are represented using foreign keys.
+Each table stores one type of persistent entity while relationships are represented using foreign keys.

-This keeps the schema:
+This design keeps the schema:

 - Easy to query
 - Easy to maintain
 - Easy to extend

-The database is **not** responsible for gameplay.
+The database is intentionally independent of gameplay.

-Instead, the application follows this architecture:
+Runtime reconstruction follows this flow:

 ```
 Database